ahheman/Flappy-Bird/README.md

 N/A - Browser based game.

 ## 🧩 Known Limitations
 - No difficulty scaling or progressive speed increases
 - Performance may vary on very old browsers
-- High scores are not stored between sessions
+- On mobile devices, performance may vary depending on the browser version

 ## 📜 License
 This project was created as an experimental learning project and is **not intended for commercial use**.
 It is a fan-made recreation of the original *Flappy Bird* for educational and personal enrichment purposes.